Consultation on Resource Consent Applications

 - Sign all subsequent amendments to those documents

-- Provide their written consent on the Form 8A - Affected Person's Written Approval form from the "Resource Consents Forms" page, see link below.
+- Provide their written consent on Form 8A - Affected Person's Written Approval form.

 Note: Conditional approvals are not acceptable.